Compute Instances

 Permanently destroy instance and all data.

-Console: Instance detail → Actions → Delete
+Console: Server detail → Actions → Delete

 CLI: